MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

  By default, the list view control is responsible for storing an item's icon and text attributes.
 However, in addition to these item types, class `CListCtrl` supports "callback items."
 A "callback item" is a list view item for which the application — rather than the control — stores the text, icon, or both.
 A callback mask is used to specify which item attributes (text and/or icon) are supplied by the application.
 If an application uses callback items, it must be able to supply the text and/or icon attributes on demand.
 Callback items are helpful when your application already maintains some of this information.
 For more information, see [Using CListCtrl: Callback Items and the Callback Mask](../callback-items-and-the-callback-mask.md).

 ## Image Lists
- The icons, header item images, and application– defined states for list view items are contained in several image lists (implemented by class [CImageList](cimagelist-class.md)), which you create and assign to the list view control.
+ The icons, header item images, and application- defined states for list view items are contained in several image lists (implemented by class [CImageList](cimagelist-class.md)), which you create and assign to the list view control.
 Each list view control can have up to four different types of image lists:

 -   Large icon